LEXUEYE/suricata/doc/userguide/rules/xbits.rst

     suricatasc -c "add-hostbit <ip> <bit name> <expire in seconds>" suricatasc -c "add-hostbit 1.2.3.4 blacklist 3600"

-If a hostbit is added for an existing hostbit, it's expiry timer is updated.
+If an hostbit is added for an existing hostbit, it's expiry timer is updated.

 Remove::